LaravelFreelancerNL/laravel-arangodb/docs/connect-to-arangodb.md

 ```
 Provide an array of endpoints to handle failover if you have a replication set up.

-The endpoint for the default ArangoDB docker image is 'tcp://arangodb:8529'.

 2) Set your default connection `DB_CONNECTION=arangodb` in your .env file.

+## Connect to docker
+To connect to the default ArangoDB docker image you need to set your DB_ENDPOINT to 'tcp://arangodb:8529'.